Is it worth it?

 Related reading: Alamy Search Tools on Alamy Blog

 Lightboxes let you store images that you find and like when you’re searching, saving them for later, should you decide to purchase them.

 To create a Lightbox, make sure you’re registered first.
 You can do this easily and quickly by clicking the “Sign Up” button, and popping in your details.

 Once you’re logged in to your account, go to the homepage and select “My Alamy” in the top right corner and click “Lightbox” from the drop-down menu.
 Select “Add a Lightbox”, give it a name, and description (optional).
 Click “Save” and you’re all set to start adding images to your Lightbox.

-To start adding content into your Lightbox, go to the homepage, and enter your search term in the search bar.
+To start adding content to your Lightbox, go to the homepage, and enter your search term in the search bar.
 There are 2 ways to add images from the search results page.

 Once you click the icon, a box will appear at the bottom of the screen, where you can select which Lightbox you want to add an image to.

 Option 2.
 When you find an image that you like, you can click on it and you will land on the image page.
 Next, you can click on the “Add to Lightbox” option under the image.

-Once again I couldn’t make the icon change work.
+Once again, I couldn’t make the icon change work.
 Although not a deal-breaker, it would be nice to have.
-You can also learn more about Lightboxes in Alamy vlog:
+You can also learn more about Lightboxes in the Alamy vlog: